More information on the Shotts SIA can be found below.

 The Shotts SIA is located within the boundaries of the Shire of Collie.

-Under the Shire's Local Planning Scheme No. 5 (LPS5), the Shotts SIA is designated as 'Special Use Zone No. 11 – Shotts Industrial Park and Structure Plan Area – SPA No.1' for the purposes of activities associated with coal mining.
-To support a broader range of downstream processing industries which would value-add to the Shotts SIA and the region's resources a review of the structure plan is currently being considered.
+Under the Shire's Local Planning Scheme No. 5 (LPS5), the Shotts SIA is designated as 'Special Use Zone No. 11 – Shotts Industrial Park and Structure Plan Area – SPA No.1'.

-In 2010 the Shotts SIA Structure Plan was approved by the Western Australian Planning Commission, and sets out the various land uses.
+In 2010 the Shotts SIA Structure Plan was approved by the Department of Planning, Lands and Heritage, and sets out the various land uses.

 It is supported by the Structure Plan Report.